Program

 Chi-Jo Lee

-Chi-Jo is currently pursuing an Artist Diploma in piano performance at the Colburn Conservatory of Music with Fabio Bidini, where she is also a keyboard instructor for the Colburn Academy.
-Prior to her time at Colburn, Chi-Jo studied under the guidance of legendary pianist André Watts at Indiana University Jacobs School of Music.
+Chi-Jo Lee, is currently pursuing an Artist Diploma in piano performance at the Colburn Conservatory of Music.
+Having earned her master’s degree from Colburn in 2023 under the tutelage of Fabio Bidini.
+As a keyboard instructor at the Colburn Academy since 2023, she shares her knowledge with young musicians.
+Prior to her time at Colburn, Chi-Jo honed her craft under the guidance of pianist André Watts at Indiana University Jacobs School of Music.
+Her musical journey has taken her to venues in the United States, Italy, Japan, China, and Taiwan.

 Ray Ushikubo